Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Hybrid systems

-Multiple studies have addressed experimental implementation of hybrid systems such as \cite{Yan_2016_combination_Conf,Shao_2015_Design_Journal,Wentao_2017_Design_Journal,McBride_2014_Conf_flexible_testbed,Saud_2017_Conf_Software_Defined,Saud_2017_Conf_Software_Defined2,Li_2018_Conf_BW_Aggreg}.
-In~\cite{Shao_2015_Design_Journal}, a proof of concept of coexistence of VLC and Wi-Fi networks was implemented.
-Two network implementations were proposed: the first uses the VLC channel as downlink and the Wi-Fi channel as an uplink, while the second aggregates Wi-Fi and VLC in parallel by using bonding technique in Linux OS.
-It turns out that the hybrid system improves the network throughput and decreases web page loading time compared to normal Wi-Fi networks.
-In~\cite{Wentao_2017_Design_Journal}, a hybrid network experiment platform was implemented.
-This reference shows that a Wi-Fi/VLC hybrid network presents better performance than standalone VLC and Wi-Fi networks in terms of coverage and network capacity.
 In~\cite{McBride_2014_Conf_flexible_testbed}, possible benefits of hybrid RF/VLC such as reliable improvements of connectivity, throughput, coverage, and energy efficiency have been discussed.
 In~\cite{Saud_2017_Conf_Software_Defined,Saud_2017_Conf_Software_Defined2}, a hybrid RF/VLC network that is capable of switching with high speed between VLC and RF has been implemented.
 The proposed system was validated by capturing video streams with low latency.
 In~\cite{Li_2018_Conf_BW_Aggreg}, a practical simultaneous two-link system is presented.
 One of the links is a duplex RF link and the other one is an asymmetric duplex RF/VLC link.
 It turns out that the proposed system outperforms a standalone RF system as well as an asymmetric system.
 Studies of hybrid network simulation and system implementation are summarized in Table~\ref{table:Implementation_Table}.
 While most of the studies used computer simulations, some other studies proposed using the ns3 network simulator as a reference, as discussed in \cite{Aldalbahi_2017_NS3_VLC}.